knocte/2fsharp/typescript2fsharp.md

 const aStringToShowToTheUser = `Hello ${name}, I see you are ${age} years old`;
 ```

-This has two problems: in large codebases where there are many variables and maybe many elements to include in a string, it could easily happen that we provide an element which didn't have implicit conversion to string, or we might accidentally use the wrong variable.
+This has two problems: in large codebases we might replace the interpolated variable with one that doesn't have implicit conversion to string, or its converted value is unexpected.

-In F# we have an alternative that is much better:
+In F# instead:

 ```fsharp
 let aStringToShowToTheUser = sprintf "Hello %s, I see you are %i years old" name age
 ```

-Why is this better?
+Why is this slightly better?
 Because:
-* If you supply less arguments (or more) than the ones needed to interpolate in the string, you will get a compiler error instead of an exception at runtime (fail faster!).
+* You need to be explicit about the type of each variable, specifying it inside the string via the letter after the `%` character
-* You need to specify the type of the element inside the string, via the letter after the `%`, and if it doesn't match the type of the element supplied for the same position, then you get a compiler error (instead of a useless string representation of the element).
+* This means that by being explicit we can assume that the developer is aware of the string conversion (in case the type is not string).
-* The type safety is enforced at compile time, making it impossible to have runtime errors due to wrong number or type of arguments.
+* If type's letter doesn't match the type of the element supplied for the same position, then you get a compiler error (instead of a possibly useless string representation of the element at runtime).

 ------------------------------------------------------